Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 The above was signed and promulgated by a man claiming to be “Pope Paul VI.”

-Thus from all appearances, Paul VI seemed to impart the same binding authority regarding the 2nd Vatican Council which was characteristic of the councils in the past, all of which had imposed doctrine.
-The language of Montini’s closing statement was consistent with John XXIII’s original stated purposes for the council which had specifically called for the “penetration and formation of consciences.”
+Thus from all appearances, Paul VI (Montini) seemed to impart the same binding authority regarding the 2nd Vatican Council which was characteristic of the councils in the past, all of which had taught doctrine.

-Therefore, it is clear that Paul VI invoked the Holy Ghost, and his alleged full Apostolic authority to bind ALL the faithful to EVERYTHING in Vatican Council II.
+Therefore, from the above, it is clear that Paul VI invoked the Holy Ghost, and his alleged full Apostolic authority to bind ALL the faithful to EVERYTHING in Vatican Council II.
 This was not a mere pastoral council that anyone could take or leave.
-If Paul VI was a true Pope, everyone is bound to everything in the Council.
-But it would be impossible for a true Pope to sign a council document that had an error on Faith or morals.
+If Paul VI was a true Pope, then it follows that everyone is bound to everything in the Council.
+But it would be impossible for a true Pope to sign a council document that had an error on Faith or morals, because a true Pope and the true Church could never bind Catholics and the world to a false teaching regarding Faith or a false teaching in a matter of Morals.
 Let's continue.

 The Church consistently Taught that Only the true Religion had the RIGHT to Publish its Doctrine

-6. The Church had consistently taught that no individual or group has the right to promulgate false religious doctrine (heresies), or false moral teachings (which always involve a heresy) in public.
-The legitimate ruling power may tolerate such activity, may allow those promulgating false doctrine to do so in public, but such activity can never be their right, and the legitimate ruling power always has the right to suppress the promulgation of false religious teachings in public where it deems it possible and practical to do so.
-In other words, false and man-made religions may be granted the FREEDOM to publish their false doctrines, but they can never be said to have the RIGHT to do so.
+The Church had consistently taught that no individual or group has the right to promulgate false religious doctrine (heresies), or false moral teachings (which always involve a heresy) in public.
+The legitimate ruling power (civil government) may tolerate such activity, may allow those promulgating false doctrine to do so in public, but such activity can never be their "right", and the legitimate ruling power always has the right to suppress the promulgation of false religious teachings in public where it deems it possible and practical to do so.
+In other words, false and man-made religions may be granted the FREEDOM to publish their false doctrines by civil authorities, but they can never be said to have the RIGHT to do so.

 Quanta Cura, Promulgated December 8, 1864 by Pope Pius IX (1846-1878):

-The teaching of “religious liberty” was condemned with an infallible and irrevocable declaration by a true pontiff, namely Pope Pius IX, in 1864, in which he forcefully asserted:
+Here is the language Pope Pius IX used to condemn the teaching of “religious liberty" and other heresies and false moral teachings at the end of Quanta Cura.
+This is an infallible and irrevocable declaration by a true pontiff, namely Pope Pius IX, in 1864, in which he forcefully asserted:

 “Therefore, by our Apostolic authority, we reprobate, proscribe, and condemn all the singular and evil opinions and doctrines severally mentioned in this letter, and will and command that they be thoroughly held by all children of the Catholic Church as reprobated, proscribed and condemned.”